Learn to Teach Piano Improvisation with Forrest Kinney – Get a free Create First book!

 Create First Duet Books

 The score for each piece in the Duet book has a Top part and a Bottom part.
-You’ll see this when you download your copy.
 The Top part shows the group of notes the student plays with and suggests some starting rhythms.
 Usually the teacher will read this and just tell the student what to do.
 The Bottom part shows the Pattern (P), a short accompaniment pattern, and a Vacation (V), a contrasting pattern.
 The Bottom person moves back and forth between the Pattern and Vacation many times, varying them on the repeats.

 What’s Next?
 What Do I Do After Teaching the Duet?